 Recently, EPA Administrator Andrew Wheeler announced four recipients of the first ever “Trash Free Waters” grant, which aims to remove trash, litter and garbage – including plastics – from marine and freshwater environments.
 EPA requested competitive applications for GLRI funding for community-based projects to clean up beaches and waterways to ensure the Great Lakes watershed continues to provide habitat for wildlife and drinking water and recreation for all Americans.
 The Macatawa Area Coordinating Council (MACC) and it’s West Michigan coalition of partners (including the KRWC) are honored to be among the first recipients of this new EPA grant program!
 We’ll be looking to engage local citizens for clean up events so keep an eye out for those opportunities!

 This fall we’ll be coordinating clean up activities on a small group or individual basis.
 Participants will be guided to our target sites, pick up trash and share results with us by estimating the volume of trash and taking photos of their trash collections.
 Separately but together…we can make a difference!
+Our next small group event will be on October 22, 2022 starting at Union St. Boat Launch.
+We also held a cleanup event on August 24, 2022 in and around Kalamazoo Lake leaving starting at Schultz Park.
 For more information or to volunteer please e-mail us at firstname.lastname@example.org.

 Individual Participation – ongoing (anytime).
 We ask participants to pick up trash on their own and send us pictures of their collections and/or note and share with us areas that need attention.
 We will Buckets/supplies for individuals will be available for pick up at designated locations.